goirijo/utiliteam/log.md

 ####Classes \(presented by Colleen\)
-Classes are a type of data structure that contains data members and data functions both of which can be public or private (and also protected)
+Classes are a type of data structure that contains data members and data functions <br> both of which can be public or private (and also protected)

-After declarations are done, any public data members and data functions may be called with using a dot after the member name A constructor is called when any class is created though there is no requirement write out the empty consructor explicitly One may create either parameterized or unparamterized constructors
+After declarations are done, any public data members and data functions may be called with using a dot after the member name <br>A constructor is called when any class is created though there is no requirement write out the empty consructor explicitly <br>One may create either parameterized or unparamterized constructors

 Useful links:
 - <http://www.cplusplus.com/doc/tutorial/classes/>